Key (character): Fictional character biography

-The JLA disbands in the "World without a Justice League" storyline in 2006, in which the Key plays a major part.
-The Key emerges from the "mental maze" with his telepathic powers even more greatly enhanced.
-Unable to shut out the voices of millions of people, the Key comes close to insanity before realizing that killing people helps calm the voices.
-The Key commits a large number of murders in Metropolis, which the Justice League investigates.
-The Key kidnaps the heroine sorceress Manitou Dawn, and attempts to merge his mind with hers to wipe all human life from Earth.
-The League stops him, but his new Key-Man android delays the heroes long enough to allow him to escape.
-The Key mentally orders thousands of people to kill one another.
-As the League separately battles the Seven Deadly Sins, the personification of Envy tries to stop the Key to keep envy (a human emotion) alive.
-Envy tries to use the Key to enter the minds of millions of people and listen to their seedy thoughts, but the Key resists and breaks free—forcing a temporarily unpowered Envy to flee.
-The Key begs Manitou Dawn to kill him, but she sends him to a "dream plane" instead, where he will hear no voices and can be at peace.
+The JLA disbands in the "World Without a Justice League" storyline in 2006, in which the Key plays a major part.
+Unable to disable his telepathy, the Key comes close to insanity before realizing that killing people helps calm the voices.
+He commits mass murder using his psychic powers before the Justice League stop him.
+Afterward, Manitou Dawn sends Key to a peaceful dream world.

-During the Infinite Crisis miniseries, the Key is shown during the Battle of Metropolis, although whether this takes place just before the events of "World without a Justice League" or after is not clear.
+In Infinite Crisis, the Key is shown during the Battle of Metropolis, although whether this takes place just before the events of "World without a Justice League" or after is not clear.
 He is later briefly seen to be a member of the Injustice League.

 The Key reappears in Justice League of America (vol. 2) #17-18 (March–April 2008), although neither his cure nor his escape from the "dream plane" are explained.
 The Suicide Squad is collecting the world's supervillains to send them to the prison planet Salvation.
 Several villains, led by the Key, take refuge with the Justice League and are imprisoned.
 The villains assume that, once the danger of exile is past, the Key will be able to free them whenever they wish, but a dampening field in the prison prevents the Key from using his enhanced intelligence.
 The Key next appears having escaped from the Justice League's prison (somehow), and is briefly depicted as a member of the Secret Society of Super-Villains.
 He is next seen meeting with the supervillain Roulette a year later to receive information she had collected on the League.
 The Key is apparently working for someone else, but who it is, is never revealed.